How to claim child tax credit and working tax credit, renew or appeal

 Use our free benefits calculator to see if you'd be better off under the legacy system or universal credit.

 If you are currently receiving tax credits, you will be able to continue to do so until you've got a change in circumstances and you need to make a new claim.
-If nothing changes, you'll be moved over to universal credit sometime between July 2019 and Dec 2023 as part of the 'managed migration'.
+If nothing changes, you'll be moved over to universal credit at some point between July 2019 and December 2023 as part of the 'managed migration'.

 Universal credit is replacing existing tax credits (though it may be worth less to you)